prasu93/bigdata-flink-project/README.md

 <img src="Me.jpg" widt="150" height="200" /><br>

 ## Gangadhar
---
---
---
---
---
+- I would like to demonstrate on introduction of Flink <br>

 ## Abhiteja
 - I would like to demonstrate on Flink API concepts <br>

 ## Yugandhar
-- I would like to demonstrate on creating simple Flink application
+- I would like to demonstrate on creating simple Flink application <br>

 ## Prasannakumar
 - I would like to demonstrate on Running Flink Program